Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Regression and Classification

 We consider the binary classification with $\Yc=\{0,1\}$.
-Given paired data $\Dc=\{(X_i,Y_i)\}_{i=1}^N$ drawn independently from $\P$, the goal of binary classification is to design a (data-dependent) classifier $\gh(\cdot;\Dc)\suchthat \Xc\to \Yc$ such that it minimizes the classification error $\Pr(\gh(X;\Dc)\neq Y)$.
-For a classifier $\gh\suchthat\Xc\to\Yc$, we define its \emph{pointwise risk} at $x\in\Xc$ as $R(\gh;x)\defeq\Pr(Y\neq \gh(x)|X=x)$, and define the \emph{(expected) risk} as $R(\gh)\defeq\Pr(Y\neq \gh(X))$.
-Let $g(x)$ denote the \emph{Bayes-optimal} classifier, \ie $g(x)\defeq \ones\{\eta(x)\ge 1/2\}$ for all $x\in\Xc$, and let $R^*(x)\defeq R(g;x)=\eta(x)\wedge (1-\eta(x))$ and $R^*\defeq R(g)$ denote the \emph{pointwise-Bayes risk} and the \emph{(expected) Bayes risk}, respectively.
+Given paired data $\dataset=\{(X_i,Y_i)\}_{i=1}^N$ drawn independently from $\P$, the goal of binary classification is to design a (data-dependent) classifier $\gh(\cdot;\dataset)\suchthat \Xc\to \Yc$ such that it minimizes the classification error $\Pr(\gh(X;\dataset)\neq Y)$.
+For a classifier $\gh\suchthat\Xc\to\Yc$, we define its \emph{pointwise risk} at $x\in\Xc$ as $R(\gh;x)\defeq\Pr(Y\neq \gh(x)|X=x)$, and define the \emph{(expected) risk} as $R(\gh)\defeq \E[R(\gh;X)]=\Pr(Y\neq \gh(X))$.
+Let $\gbayes(x)$ denote the \emph{Bayes-optimal} classifier, \ie $\gbayes(x)\defeq \ones\{\eta(x)\ge 1/2\}$ for all $x\in\Xc$, and let $R^*(x)\defeq R(\gbayes;x)=\eta(x)\wedge (1-\eta(x))$ and $R^*\defeq R(\gbayes)$ denote the \emph{pointwise-Bayes risk} and the \emph{(expected) Bayes risk}, respectively.
 The canonical performance measure of a classifier $\gh$ is its \emph{excess risk} $R(\gh)-R^*$.

-Another important performance criterion is the \emph{classification instability} proposed by \citep{Sun--Qiao--Cheng2016}, which quantifies a stablility of a classification procedure with respect to independent realizations of training data.
-Given $N\in\Natural$, with a slight abuse of notation, denote $\gh$ as a classification procedure $\Dc\mapsto \gh(\cdot;\Dc)$ that maps a dataset $\Dc$ of size $N$ to a classifier $\gh(\cdot;\Dc)$.
+Another important performance criterion is the \emph{classification instability} proposed by \citet{Sun--Qiao--Cheng2016}, which quantifies the stablility of a classification procedure with respect to independent realizations of training data.
+Given $N\ge 1$, with a slight abuse of notation, denote $\gh$ as a classification procedure $\dataset\mapsto \gh(\cdot;\dataset)$ that maps a data set $\dataset$ of size $N$ to a classifier $\gh(\cdot;\dataset)$.
 The classification instability of the classification procedure is defined as

-where $\Dc$ and $\Dc'$ are independent, \iid data of size $N$.
+where $\dataset$ and $\dataset'$ are independent, \iid data of size $N$.